These creamy and cheesy Brussels Sprouts with Bacon are perfectly roasted and dressed to impress in a delicious, garlicky parmesan cream sauce.

 - Bacon: Thick slices that have been diced.
 Pancetta makes a great alternative!

 - Half & Half: Or heavy whipping cream.

-- Dijon Mustard: Creamy, delicious and the perfect amount of bite next to the flavors of the sprouts and pork.
+- Dijon Mustard: Adds the perfect amount of bite next to the flavors of the sprouts.

-- Garlic: You’ll need 3 big cloves, minced (is there such a thing as too much garlic, honestly?).
+- Garlic: You’ll need 3 big cloves, minced.

 - Nutmeg: A dash of nutmeg in the cream sauce adds an extra layer of warm spice.

 - Crushed Red Pepper Flakes: Optional, for garnish.